The following resources will help you prepare for the Medical Council of Canada Qualifying Examination (MCCQE) Part I.

 After completing the practice exam, you will receive immediate feedback via email on the number of correctly answered questions along with information on how well you did compared to other MCCQE Part I participants.
 You will not receive details about which questions you answered correctly or incorrectly.
 Please make sure you enter your email address correctly to receive your results.

-Unlike the MCCQE Part I, the SAE – QEI does not contain a clinical decision making component.
-At present, you can only use the SAE – QEI to prepare for the multiple-choice component of the MCCQE Part I.
+Unlike the MCCQE Part I, the SAE – QEI does not contain a CDM component.
+At present, you can only use the SAE – QEI to prepare for the MCQ component of the MCCQE Part I.

-The clinical decision making video features Tanya Rivard, Senior Test Development Officer & Special Projects at the Medical Council of Canada (MCC), who shares tips that will help you understand and prepare for this component of the MCCQE Part I. Time management, question instructions, scoring and scenario details are themes explored in this video.
+The CDM video features Tanya Rivard, Senior Test Development Officer & Special Projects at the Medical Council of Canada, who shares tips that will help you understand and prepare for this component of the MCCQE Part I. Time management, question instructions, scoring and scenario details are themes explored in this video.

 Please note that the graphical elements in the video are not representative of the examination.